The History of Foundation for Peace

 In 2010, Ganthier Mayor Ralph Lapointe approached Foundation for Peace after witnessing the work they did in Fond Parisien.
 He asked if FFP would build a vocational school to serve the entire Ganthier area (that includes Found Parisien)—and he enabled the donation of five acres of government land to help make it possible.
 When FFP agreed, the community leaders said it was an answer to prayer.
 Mayor Ralph said, “You didn’t come to bring us food which lasts a day.
 You came to bring us education.
 And education lasts a lifetime.”

 This educational complex in Ganthier—Complexe Educatif Men Nan Men—is FFP’s largest initiative to date.
 Our shared vision is that one day this will become the region’s best educational institution.
 Hundreds of mission trip team members have partnered, and continue to partner, with FFP to make this vision a reality.
-In October 2012, we completed the first phase of the school and it now educates more than 500 students who are learning English and Spanish.
+In October 2012, we completed the first phase of the school and completed the second story in 2015.
+The school now educates 300 – 500 students who are learning English and Spanish and computer skills.

 Hope for the Future